 Although not far from the urban areas of Puget Sound, this area is remote.
 Cell phone service is unavailable in these wild mountain valleys and low clearance vehicles may not be suitable for some of the access roads.

 Climbers have been active stewards of the area.
 In 2000, 2001, 2003 and 2005, the Access Fund, The North Face, the Mountaineers, the Washington Trails Association (WTA), and the Washington Climbers Coalition have sponsored various work parties on the Eightmile Creek trail (which leads to Three O’Clock Rock).
-The WCC, the AF, and the Mountaineers did more trailwork work here in 2014.
+The WCC, the AF, and the Mountaineers did more trailwork work here in the years 2014 through 2018.
 The trail is vastly improved as a result, although it is still slightly rough and can be muddy in the first quarter mile or so.

 In recent years, climbers have been helping take care of the Clear Creek road.
-Climbers cleared a large culvert that was almost completely blocked just before the start of the winter storm season in 2011, and this almost certainly avoided what would have been catastrophic damage.
+We’ve been brushing the roadside and filling potholes for twenty years and climbers cleared a large culvert that was almost completely blocked just before the start of the winter storm season in 2011 – this almost certainly avoided what would have been catastrophic damage.
 A local group dedicated to keeping forest roads open, the Darrington Friends for Public Use has also targeted this road and a long time Darrington Climber, Mark Hanna, patrols the road watching for drainage issues or other threats.

 In 2015 and 2016, the Friends for Public Use and Washington Climbers Coalition partnered to make repairs to the concrete ford crossing at Asbestos Creek.
 We continue to cut brush along the roadside and remove blow downs from the roads in this drainage and the Darrington District has responded by increasing their attention here in recent years.